 Frequently Asked Questions

 We love teaching adults.
 The best part is you'll be surprised at how fast you learn.
 Learning an instrument as an adult is easier then you think and very fun.
+For our adult music students, we recommend a 45 or 60 minute weekly lesson.

 If you are not satisfied with your teacher, we will do our best to coordinate lessons with another teacher on our staff.
 We want to ensure your satisfaction with the lessons we provide, and we understand that the connection between a student and their teacher is a very important aspect to having enjoyable, engaging music lessons.